egore/tech-stack-analyzer/README.md

 > **Work in Progress**
 > This project is under active development.
 The output format, API, and configuration structure may change.
 While the core functionality is stable, breaking changes may occur as we refine the functionalities and add new features.
 Use in production environments at your own discretion.

-A high-performance technology stack analyzer written in Go, re-implementing [specfy/stack-analyser](https://github.com/specfy/stack-analyser) with improvements and extended technology support.
+A technology stack analyzer written in Go, re-implementing [specfy/stack-analyser](https://github.com/specfy/stack-analyser) with improvements and extended technology support.

 ## What This Project Does